abo-abo/lispy/README.md

 - `C` (`lispy-convolute`) - exchange the order of application of two sexps that contain point.
 - `n` (`lispy-new-copy`) - copy region as kill without deactivating the region.
-Useful to search for currently marked symbol with "n g C-y".
+Useful to search for currently marked symbol with `n g C-y`.

 ## IDE-like features